curtispuetz/pypp-docs/docs/lang_features/manual_memory_management.md

 ## Owner Vs. Reference

-Py++ varaibles can either be an `owner` or a `reference to an owner`.
+Py++ variables can either be an `owner` or a `reference to an owner`.
 If it is an owner, that means it is responsible for managing the lifetime of the data.

 ```python